 You will have to learn to be aware of whether or not there's a small furry body underfoot as you walk.
 Consider putting bun someplace safe when entertaining so he won't get stepped on or let out.

-If your rabbit is clever enough to open cupboards I recommend putting baby locks on them to prevent the ingestion of cosmetics, cleaning solvents, sponges etc. Keep the toilet lid down to prevent drowning.
+If your rabbit is clever enough to open cupboards, consider putting baby locks on them to prevent the ingestion of cosmetics, cleaning solvents, sponges etc. Keep the toilet lid down to prevent drowning.
 Never leave medications where bun can get them.

 copyright c. mc intire 2006. not to be used or posted on alternate websites without author permission.